Jenny Cia Thanksgiving & Christmas Ministry

 For more information or to volunteer, please contact Laura Humphries, Parish Life Coordinator, at firstname.lastname@example.org or call 501-663-86.

 We have a blood drive approximately every 56 days.

-The next Red Cross Blood Drive will be on Sunday, September 22, from 8:30 a.m. to 12:30 p.m. in the Parish Hall.
-No appointment is necessary!
+Our Blood Drive are from 8:00 a.m. to 1:00 p.m. in the Parish Hall.
+See schedule below.
 Please give the gift of life.

 If you cannot donate blood, please consider bringing sweets (cookies, etc.) or orange juice to our next blood drive.

 For more information, please contact Cindy Stabnick at email@example.com or call 501-663-8632.

 Sunday, November 13th

 Helping Hand is a non-profit, ecumenical ministry financed by private donations and providing emergency service to persons in crisis.
 It is basically a food and clothing center for those in need.
 Hours of operation are Mon.-Thurs.
 9 a.m. until 1p.m.
 Baskets are available for donations in the storage room across from the ladies restroom in the church.

 Helping Hand is located at 1601 Marshall Street in Little Rock.
 For more information or to volunteer, please contact Gayle Priddy at 501-372-4388.